iAndrewChan/personal_profile/Tällt.md

 Recently finished an internship as a software developer at a startup called Miminal, I am now looking to transition into a growing startup that will give me the opportunity to learn a varied set of technical skills.

-I believe Tällt will give me the opportunity to learn a versatile skillset and be able to grow with the company.
+I believe Tällt will give me this opportunity to learn a versatile skillset and be able to grow with the company.

 Thank you for reading this covering letter, and I look forward to hearing from you.